martintasker/cognito-auth/README.md

 The `CognitoAuth` service is developed in-place in the context of the demo app.

-In effect, the demo app is the unit test suite for the `CognitoAuth` service: it's rather hard to unit test an authentication service any other way.
+In effect, the demo app is the unit test suite for the `CognitoAuth` service: it's not trivial to unit test an authentication service in the conventional way (confirmation codes and MFA, for example, rely on different communication channels).

 To build for release,